vtolj/ScriptableWordClockWidget/README.md

 You can also use the DOT face, that only updates once every hour so should be always display the right hour.

+This code visualizes GitHub contributions as a heatmap directly on your iOS lock screen (via Scriptable).

+Time Range Covered

+The code fetches the most recent 16 weeks (about 4 months) of contributions from your GitHub profile.
+Specifically:
+•	The COLUMNS = 16 setting controls how many weeks are displayed.
+Since each column represents one week, this equals 16 weeks of contributions.
+•	The ROWS = 7 setting controls the days of the week (Monday to Sunday).

+Summary
+•	Time range: ~4 months (most recent 16 weeks)
+•	Data shown: Number of contributions per day
+•	Color intensity: Darker/Brighter squares indicate higher contributions